 Alabama Senate election: Doug Jones defeats Roy Moore, Fox News projects

+"We have come so far and the people of Alabama have spoken," a Jones said during a victory speech in Birmingham late Tuesday.

+The dramatic Democratic win cuts the GOP’s Senate majority from 52 to 51, further dimming Republican hopes of enacting major legislation backed by President Trump.
+But there may be a silver lining for Republicans: A victory by Moore, who is embroiled in a sex scandal, might have made it more difficult for the GOP to retain control of the Senate in next year’s midterm elections.

-With 87 percent of precincts reporting, Jones and Moore both had 49.2 percent, according to incoming returns.
+With 98 percent of precincts reporting, Jones was ahead of Moore 49.5 to 48.8 percent.

+The margin is being closely watched.
+Under Alabama law, a mandatory recount takes place if a candidate wins by a half percent or less.

+A Democrat winning the special election for the seat to replace Attorney General Jeff Sessions was seen as just a remote possibility several months ago.

 Moore, the former chief justice of Alabama’s Supreme Court, has faced multiple allegations he pursued romantic relationships with teenage girls while he was in his thirties -- accusations that have dramatically shaken up the race.
 He has denied the claims.

+“The write-in votes played a very big factor, but a win is a win,” Trump tweeted.
+“The people of Alabama are great, and the Republicans will have another shot at this seat in a very short period of time.
+It never ends!”

-The Fox News Voter Analysis, a new polling technique Fox News is testing to improve coverage, indicates 51 percent of voters on Tuesday think the accusations against Moore are true while 43 percent don’t believe them.
+The Fox News Voter Analysis, a new polling technique Fox News is testing to improve coverage, indicated 51 percent of voters on Tuesday believed the accusations against Moore.

-But the data also indicate the voters say party control is more important to their vote than the allegations against Moore.

-The analysis shows that 59 percent of voters think Jones has strong moral character, while 57 percent say Moore doesn’t.
+The analysis also showed that 59 percent of voters thought Jones has strong moral character, while 57 percent said Moore doesn’t.

-Jones, an attorney best known for prosecuting two members of the KKK for the 1963 bombing of the 16th Street Baptist Church in Birmingham, initially wasn’t believed to have a realistic chance of winning the seat.

 “The people of Alabama will do the right thing...
 Roy Moore will always vote with us,” the president tweeted.